Search

 Bath Gallery

-Nancy Kwon: Clear with Rising MistApr 28 – Jul 2, 2022
+Nancy Jiseon Kwon: Clear with Rising MistApr 28 – Jul 2, 2022

 Installation view

-In Clear with Rising Mist, LA-based Nancy Kwon explores the atmospheric, nostalgic and emotional potential of landscapes, particularly with reference to East Asian landscape painting and poetry from the 12th to 18th centuries, including the oeuvres of Song dynasty Chinese painter Xia Gui, Joseon dynasty Korean artist Jeong Seon, and Persian lyrical poet Hafiz.
+In Clear with Rising Mist, LA-based Nancy Jiseon Kwon explores the atmospheric, nostalgic and emotional potential of landscapes, particularly with reference to East Asian landscape painting and poetry from the 12th to 18th centuries, including the oeuvres of Song dynasty Chinese painter Xia Gui, Joseon dynasty Korean artist Jeong Seon, and Persian lyrical poet Hafiz.
 “I was thinking about the whole practice of landscape painting throughout East Asia – how travelling to beautiful landscapes created such an outpouring of creative expression that lasted centuries,” she says.
 “I’m intrigued by the idea of these artists observing the beauty of their surroundings and immortalising them through poetry and painting, in turn inspiring myths and nostalgic notions about the past.
 There was a movement towards unifying landscape, human form, and all elements of nature – I wanted to draw on this in my own pieces.”

 Kwon’s ink rubbings, ceramic sculptures, moon jars, works in glass, and hanging scrolls relate to this theme to varying degrees.
 Her glass works, which are cast from a plaster mould formed around a clay positive, are named Sea and Mountains, while one of the ceramic tile works, Wild Geese Returning, is named for a late 15th century painting by an anonymous Korean artist.
 “I derived many of the titles from fragments of painting or poetry from that era,” Kwon says.
 Two of the scroll works in the show, The Sky is a Suspended Blue Ocean, and The Sun and All Light, both take their titles from lines in the poem Only One Rule by 12th century Persian poet Hafiz.